tsayula/Bikes_Repo/Readme.md

 ## Conclusions

-This analysis leads to 3 conclusions:
+This analysis leads to several conclusions:

-- **The market for taco restaurants in Austin is tough.
-People Either love their tacos or hate them.
--      -The market for pizza parlors is a little more forgiving
+- **The market for pizza parlors is a little more forgiving
 - **Pizza patrons are more likely to review their experience to when it is positive, in comparison to taco connouisseurs who rate establishments mostly when the experience is just average (3 stars)
 - **There is market opportunity for opening a higher end pizza parlor, as there are not currently many in existent.
 -